guntsvzz/DSAI-AIT/Project/README.md

 # Project
 - AT70.24 Data Structures and Algorithms
-    - Dependency Parsing Project
+    - Dependency Parsing
 - AT82.01 Computer Programming for Data Science and Artificial Intelligence
-    - EEG Chronic Stress Project
+    - EEG Chronic Stress
 - AT82.02 Data Modeling and Management (DMM)
     - Relational Model
     - Document Model